themediagrid.com, 47RT8V, DIRECT, 35d5010d7789b49d

 credit: ritznewyork/instagram

-3 Dollar Bill
+11. 3 Dollar Bill- Williamsburg

-Credit: meatnewyork/Instagram
+Credit: meatnewyork/instagram

 Brooklyn is a hot spot for queer bars and 3 Dollar Bar is one of them.
 It’s located in Williamsburg which is a gay neighborhood in Brooklyn, New York.

 The gay venue has both a big indoor and outdoor space.
 You would find festivals with vendors during certain times of the year.
-One special event at 3 Dollar Bill is “Meat” which attracts leathermen.
+One special event at 3 Dollar Bill is “Meat” which attracts leather men.

-Gym Sports Bar
+12. Gym Sports Bar- Chelsea

 Credit: gymsportsbarny/instagram

 This bar brings back so many memories.
 I feel that every time I go here I get so damn wasted.
 Gym Sports Bar is probably one of the first gay bars in NYC that I’ve been to.
-It’s located in Chelsea.

-This gay dive bar has outdoor seating on a small patio that could fit a group of about 10 people or so.
+This gay bar has outdoor seating on a small patio that could fit a group of about 10 people or so.
 The inside is pretty spacious.
 As soon as you enter the venue you will see the bar which extends a good amount of feet.
 At the back of the venue are a dancing space and a pool table.

 The crowd varies depending on the time of the day and the day that you go to the Gym Sports Bar.
 The last time I went was on a Thursday night and there was mostly a white older crowd in their mid-thirties and up.
 You do find other groups of people including blacks and Hispanics.

-Gym Sports has a 2-for-1 happy hour every day on the weekdays.
+Gym Sports has a 2 for 1 happy hour every day on the weekdays.
 Just be mindful that the drinks are strong.

 Just be mindful that the bartenders.
 In the past, this gay bar used to serve both food and drinks.
 I remember once having sushi at Gym Sports Bar which wasn’t pretty bad and didn’t get me sick either.